Best video games, online games and gaming apps for children and teenagers

-As children get older most games have benefits of one kind or another.
-If your child is aged over 12 years, games that give her a way to work with other people in a team can be a good choice.
+Games that give your child a way to work with other people in a team can be a good choice.
 You and your child can also look for games that have positive messages about gender diversity.

-It’s best to avoid games that have an R18+ rating, because these games have content that’s not suitable for teenagers.
+It’s best to avoid games that have an R18+ rating, because these games have content that isn’t suitable for teenagers.

 Choosing video games, online games and gaming apps for children and teenagers

 When you and your child are choosing video games, a good place to start is Australian Classification.

 Australian Classification can give you a good sense of whether a game is appropriate for your child.
 It looks at a game’s themes, violent content, nudity, sexual activity, language and drug use.
 It also considers how often these things happen, how much detail is shown and how real it looks.

 Note that Australian Classification doesn’t currently cover games for phones and tablets.
 But these games do have age recommendations, and you can set parental or family controls to limit downloadable content to an appropriate age level.